 Certain majors have to purchase additional tools or supplies.
-Tools and supplies are required for students in Automotive Technology, Building Technology and Design, Computer Technology, Electrical Technology, Health Information Technology, HVAC&R programs, and emporium math courses.
-To facilitate the ease of purchase of tools/ supplies for students in these programs, the College has arranged for the cost of tools to be added to student invoices.
-By doing so, students are able to utilize financial aid funds to pay for the expense of tools directly.
+Tools and supplies are required for students in Automotive Technology, Computer Technology, Electrical Technology, Health Information Technology, HVAC&R programs, and emporium math courses.
+To facilitate the ease of purchase of tools/supplies for students in these programs, the college has arranged for the cost of tools to be added to student invoices.

+By doing so, students are able to utilize financial aid funds to pay for the expense of tools and textbooks directly.
 The fees associated with the programs are as follow:

-- Automotive Technology first year students are billed \$2,260 for tools and \$250 for an automotive textbook.
-Second year students are billed an additional \$2,100 for more tools. - Building Technology & Design \$25 per year. - Computer Technology and Health Information Technology \$65 for first year students. - Electrical Technology \$500 for first year textbooks.
+- Automotive Technology first year students are billed \$2,400 for tools and \$250 for an automotive textbook.
+Second year students are billed an additional \$2,200 for more tools. - Computer technology and Health Information Technology first year students are billed \$65. - Electrical Technology first year and Practical Electricity first semester students are billed \$600 for first year textbooks.
 Electrical Technology students will be responsible for purchasing second year textbooks.
-Practical Electricity students will be responsible for purchasing second and third semester textbooks. - HVAC&R \$675 for the program.
+Practical Electricity students will be responsible for purchasing second and third semester textbooks.
+Electrical Technology and Practical Electricity students are also billed \$500 for tools. - HVAC&R students will be billed \$675 for the program.

-Please note that tool pricing is subject to change based upon the pricing that the College receives from our tool vendors.
+Please note that tool pricing is subject to change based upon the pricing that the college receives from our tool vendors.